Wine eCommerce Guide

 These best practice requirements are supported by industry-specific database design.
 Pre-loaded information such as reviews, scores, drinking dates or other non-standard categorisations reduces the administrative overhead of constantly keying in content and reduces the risk of human error.
 (It is also worth avoiding a set up where basic inventory and pricing data feeds into your wine eCommerce system, but which you then have to augment via content management within the back end of your website.
 It’s time consuming, involves replicating and rekeying, and ties up team members to an undue extent.)

-Mastering your data on your business wine eCommerce system in terms of rich product information and content helps you to sell wine.
+Mastering your data on your eCommerce system in terms of rich product information and content helps you to sell wine.
 It also provides the basis for a low-maintenance wine eCommerce set-up that’s a seamless customer channel connected to your core business management system.

 Step 4.
 Automation and scalability